broadinstitute/warp/website/docs/documentation/Pipelines/Optimus_Pipeline/README.md

 ## Introduction to the Optimus Workflow

-Optimus is a pipeline developed by the Data Coordination Platform (DCP) of the [Human Cell Atlas (HCA) Project](https://data.humancellatlas.org/) that supports processing of any 3' single-cell and single-nuclei expression data generated with the [10x Genomic v2 or v3 assay](https://www.10xgenomics.com/solutions/single-cell/).
+Optimus is an open-source, cloud-optimized pipeline developed by the Data Coordination Platform (DCP) of the [Human Cell Atlas (HCA) Project](https://data.humancellatlas.org/).
+It supports processing of any 3' single-cell and single-nuclei expression data generated with the [10x Genomic v2 or v3 assay](https://www.10xgenomics.com/solutions/single-cell/).

-It is an alignment and transcriptome quantification pipeline that corrects cell barcodes, aligns reads to the genome, corrects Unique Molecular Identifiers (UMIs), generates an expression matrix in a UMI-aware manner, calculates summary metrics for genes and cells, detects empty droplets, returns read outputs in BAM format, and returns cell gene expression in numpy matrix and Loom file formats.
+It is an alignment and transcriptome quantification pipeline that corrects cell barcodes, aligns reads to the genome, corrects Unique Molecular Identifiers (UMIs), generates a count matrix in a UMI-aware manner, calculates summary metrics for genes and cells, detects empty droplets, returns read outputs in BAM format, and returns cell gene counts in numpy matrix and Loom file formats.

-Special care is taken to keep all reads that may be useful to the downstream user, such as unaligned reads or reads with uncorrectable barcodes.
+**In addition to providing commonly used metrics such as empty drop detection and mitochondrial reads, Optimus takes special care to keep all reads that may be useful to the downstream user**, such as unaligned reads or reads with uncorrectable barcodes.
 This design provides flexibility to the downstream user and allows for alternative filtering or leveraging the data for novel methodological development.

-Optimus has been validated for analyzing both [human](https://github.com/broadinstitute/warp/blob/master/pipelines/skylab/optimus/benchmarking/v1_Apr2019/optimus_report.rst) and [mouse](https://docs.google.com/document/d/1_3oO0ZQSrwEoe6D3GgKdSmAQ9qkzH_7wrE7x6_deL10/edit) single-cell or single-nuclei data sets.
-See the [human single-cell validation](https://docs.google.com/document/d/158ba_xQM9AYyu8VcLWsIvSoEYps6PQhgddTr9H0BFmY/edit) or the [single-nuclei](https://docs.google.com/document/d/1rv2M7vfpOzIOsMnMfNyKB4HV18lQ9dnOGHK2tPikiH0/edit) validation reports.
+Optimus has been validated for analyzing both human and mouse single-cell or single-nuclei data sets.
+Learn more in the [validation section](#validation-against-cell-ranger).

 :::tip Want to use the Optimus Pipeline for your publication?
 Check out the [Optimus Publication Methods](./optimus.methods.md) to get started!